jyotil-raval/interview-questions/ReactJS/04 Expert Level.md

 > _Conclusion_: Building a design system with React is a strategic investment that pays off in improved productivity, code quality, and user satisfaction, requiring careful planning, collaboration, and ongoing maintenance to ensure long-term success and adoption.

-#### Expert 15> Discuss the limitations of the virtual DOM and potential alternatives.
+#### Expert 15> Discuss the limitations of the virtual DOM and potential alternatives

 > _Purpose_: Discussing the limitations of the virtual DOM helps developers understand its trade-offs and explore alternative approaches to improving rendering performance and memory efficiency in React applications.